Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: DD Domain Channel Modeling in the HSR Viaduct Scenario

 Taking the weak time-varying scenario as an example, this section outlines the methods and procedures employed in this paper for DD domain channel modeling.
 Based on the collection of high-speed railway viaduct scene data, firstly, we will extract channel parameter according to Section \ref{section:2-2} and Section \ref{section:2-3}.
 Secondly, we will analyze the quasi-stationary interval according to Section \ref{section:3-1}, and the calculation results are shown in Fig. \ref{fig:Delay-Doppler Domain Characteristic Analysis}.
 According to Fig. \ref{fig:Delay-Doppler Domain Characteristic Analysis}, the channel's stationary interval is approximately \( T_{QS} = 392 \) ms when the threshold is greater than 0.9.
 This means that within this time length, the main statistical characteristics of delay, Doppler, and power of multipath can be considered constant.

-Thirdly, we model the multipath delay, Doppler, and amplitude behaviors in the quasi-stationary interval according to Section \ref{section:2-4}, as shown in Fig. \ref{fig:Averaged DD domain channel fading during the station time} and Table \ref{tab3:channel_params}.
+Thirdly, we model the multipath delay, Doppler, and amplitude behaviors in the quasi-stationary interval according to Section \ref{section:2-4}, as shown in Fig. \ref{fig:Averaged DD domain channel fading during the station time} and Table \ref{tab4-3:DD Channel Model For HSR Under A Viaduct}.
 From the extracted multipath information, there are three prominent multipath components observed in this test scenario.
-The Doppler shift of the main path is 150.52 Hz, at this time, the train is far away from the base station, and the Doppler shift of the LoS path is approximately same as the theoretical maximum Doppler shift.
+The first path (marked with a red arrow), characterized by a near-zero delay index and the highest normalized amplitude, is identified as the LoS signal.
+The Doppler shift of the main path is 150.54 Hz, at this time, the train is far away from the base station, and the Doppler shift of the LoS path is approximately same as the theoretical maximum Doppler shift.
 For the second multipath, the changes in delay and power indicate that the transmission path with signal attenuation is slightly longer, possibly a path that the signal reaches the receiving end after being reflected by the HSR elevated structures.
-For the third multipath, may be the signal is scattered by low lying vegetation, simple sheds, etc, in the farmland around the railway, lead to a further increase in delay and a greater decrease in power, indicating a complex propagation trajectory, severe signal degradation, and a relatively small frequency shift.
+For the third multipath, we consider the measurement geometry where the BS antenna is installed at a height of about 40 m, while the train operates on a viaduct with a height of 10–20 m and the receiver antenna is mounted 4.05 m above the train roof \cite{PassiveMeasure4}.
+Due to the significant height difference, the signal can propagate to the ground level below the viaduct.
+Therefore, this multipath component, which exhibits a larger delay and significant power attenuation, is attributed to scattering from the ground terrain (e.g., farmland or surface clutter) situated below the viaduct level, resulting in a longer propagation path compared to the LoS component.

 Fourthly, we conduct amplitude distribution fitting within the stationary interval according to Section \ref{section:3-2}, and the fitting results are shown in the Fig. \ref{fig:CDF Distribution Fitting} and Table \ref{tab4:ks_test_results}.
 Therein, the sum of the powers of the multipaths in the DD domain was normalized.
 Based on the above results, we can observe that: for the first multipath component, among the four distributions, it best fits the Rician distribution, with fitting parameters \( s = 0.032 \) and \( \sigma = 0.004 \), and the K-factor can be obtained by $31.48$ dB.
 For the second multipath component, the most suitable distribution is the Rayleigh distribution, with fitting parameters \( b = 0.0045 \).
 The third multipath component follows the Weibull distribution, with fitting parameters \( a = 0.0054 \) and \( b = 1.1877 \).